guidedhacking/GH-Offset-Dumper/README.md

 Thank you to frk1, rN' and the contributors to [hazedumper](https://github.com/frk1/hazedumper)

 Thank you to nlohmann and the contributors of [json.hpp](https://github.com/nlohmann/json)

+Thank you tobias and the contributors of [base64](https://github.com/tobiaslocker/base64)

 <h3>Official GH Courses</h3>
 <ul>